What is a Merit Increase and Why Does it Matter?

 For example, say Joanna is a top-performing employee for an organization, and she was able to successfully achieve and exceed the company’s goals by 5% for that year.
 Hence, she would be able to see her effort reflected in the merit increase in her salary.
 In comparison, Ashley in the same organization would only be receiving her normal salary as she was unable to achieve or exceed the company goals that year.

 On the other hand, a pay raise is an increase in an employee’s salary that is not associated with their performance at work.
 Therefore, a pay raise would often be an increase in salary that is generally spread across the board.
 So if Joanna and Ashley have the same job title and are working for the same organization, when it comes to the organization’s annual pay raise, both of them will likely receive a similar increase in their salary.

-Cost of living adjustments (COLAs) are a salary boost to reflect the increase in the cost of consumer goods and services that is purchased by a typical person.
+Cost-of-living adjustments (COLAs) are a salary boost to reflect the increase in the cost of consumer goods and services that is purchased by a typical person.
 This type of increase could be a one-time amount, or an overall increase to an employees’ annual salary.

 It can be difficult to know when COLAs and merit increases may sound confusing as they are irrelevant to the two forces that drive salary increases: Market Price and Internal Value.
 However, COLAs do affect your salary as it is a type of pay raise to reflect inflation in the costs of goods and services.
 Therefore, this will affect the employee’s salary increase in the long run.